oaktrunks/Mosaic/README.md

 # Mosaic
-Image processing project that turns an existing image into a mosaic consisting of other existing images
+Image processing project that turns an existing image into a photographic mosaic using other images as pixels